theislab/spapros/docs/usage.rst

 Usage
 ******

 Spapros provides functions for gene set selection, evaluation and several visualization utilities.
-To combine gene set selection with probe design (pre-filtering of genes and final probe sequence design) we use spapros in combination with our probe design package oligo-designer-toolsuite_.
+For any selection and evaluation an AnnData_ object (``adata``) of a scRNA-seq data set is needed.
+To combine gene set selection with probe design (pre-filtering of genes and final probe sequence design) we use the spapros package in combination with our probe design package oligo-designer-toolsuite_.

 Import package
 --------------